OJB-Quantum/Navaho-Linguistics/README.md

 ________________________________________________________________________________________________________________________________________________
 ## Plans for this repository:

-• The quick brown fox jumped over the lazy dog, example in Navaho.
+- [ ]The quick brown fox jumped over the lazy dog, example in Navaho.

-• Cyrillic example for "blue" in Navaho.
+- [ ]Cyrillic example for "blue" in Navaho.

-• Chart formation blueprint.
+- [ ]Chart formation blueprint.

-• Generate a table of Navaho characters in unicode.
+- [x]Generate a table of Navaho characters in unicode

-• Explore a draw-to-text for Navaho characters referencing unicode.
+- [ ]Explore a draw-to-text for Navaho characters referencing unicode.

-• Label dilution refrigerator in Navaho.
+- [ ]Label dilution refrigerator in Navaho.

-• Label tunnel junctions & physical qubit components in Navaho, may include original micrographs & renderings in Blender.
+- [ ]Label tunnel junctions & physical qubit components in Navaho, may include original micrographs & renderings in Blender.

-• Potential contributions to Qiskit/ Qiskit Metal documentation in Navaho (from paper to GitHub pull requests).
+- [ ]Potential contributions to Qiskit/ Qiskit Metal documentation in Navaho (from paper to GitHub pull requests).

 ________________________________________________________________________________________________________________________________________________
 ![Navaho for Quantum Hardware Education_v2-1](https://github.com/OJB-Quantum/Navaho-Linguistics/assets/88035770/f44c9acc-1963-4074-9680-c6c05b06d342)